 of being pre-judged

 The title itself is enough to challenge logic...legal alien.
-The first word formally acknowledges that a person is identified as being within the law, the second word labels them foreigner.
+The first word formally acknowledges that a person is identified as being within the law, and the second word labels them a foreigner.

 The first line reflects the oddity of the situation.
 The two words here need not be hyphenated, the second word need not have a capital B. The poet has chosen to split the words up as a physical illustration of antithesis on the page.